rseydler/issuesimpexp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Issues Export Import

+This is an example that shows how you can export the issues, from the Issue Resolution Service, to excel using a 3rd party library.

+It also allows a structured format spreadsheet (preferably using the export tool) to be imported into the system creating new issues or updating existing ones.

+It contains no retry logic and minimal logging/error handling and uses a 3rd party library.

+This sample is provided as is without warranty of any kind and it use is at your own risk.

 ## Environment Variables

-Prior to running the app, update the AuthorizationClient.ts file with your app id and scopes.
-Not minimal scopes below:
+Prior to running the app, update the AuthorizationClient.ts file with your app id and optional extra scopes.
+Note minimal scopes shown below:

 ```
     const scope = "itwinjs email openid profile organization issues:modify issues:read projects:read urlps-third-party users:read";